|Guide||♦||16 Triplogs||1 Topic|

-Some History: On a recent trip to Organ Pipe National Monument our "Plan A" objective was to check out Puerto Blanco Drive.
-This 50 mile loop drive to the west of Hwy 85 appears in many 4WD Arizona Guides.
-Unfortunately it has been closed for at least 5 years (I don't know if this is in response to the death of Ranger Kris Eggle - "Kris Eggle was shot and killed in the line of duty at Organ Pipe Cactus National Monument, on August 9, 2002 while pursuing members of a drug cartel hit squad who fled into the United States after committing a string of murders in Mexico.
+Some History: On a recent trip to Organ Pipe National Monument, our "Plan A" objective was to check out Puerto Blanco Drive.
+This 50-mile loop drive to the west of Hwy 85 appears in many 4WD Arizona Guides.
+Unfortunately, it has been closed for at least five years (I don't know if this is in response to the death of Ranger Kris Eggle - "Kris Eggle was shot and killed in the line of duty at Organ Pipe Cactus National Monument, on August 9, 2002, while pursuing members of a drug cartel hit squad who fled into the United States after committing a string of murders in Mexico.
 He was 28 years old.").
 The visitor's center is now named in honor of Ranger Kris Eggle.

 Grinding holes used by Native Americans predate the homesteaders.
 These can be located in the slickrock along the Alamo Wash.
 A cluster of grinding holes exists near the corral remains.

 The Hike: The Alamo Canyon trail head has parking for half a dozen vehicles near the primitive campsites and pit toilet.
 There is no water available at the trail head.
 On this particular day the only other vehicle at the trail head was manned by the local Border Patrol.
 The trail dips immediately into the Alamo Wash and joins the old double-track leading to the ranch ruins.
 The Ajo Range frames your view.
 Lush stands of organ pipe cacti line the trail like sentinels.

 As you walk the trail your ears become attuned with nature.
 You pick out the songs of various birds.
 You hear the water trickling in the nearby brook .
 You hear no sounds of civilization - bliss...